pylnata/recipies-app/README.md

 # Recipies-App

 This simple project was developed by me in order to polish React Hooks usage, including creation of  custom hooks.
+Also I use redux-observable, that I found really helpful here.

-Here I use only functional components and React Hooks.
+In this project I use only functional components and React Hooks.

 Used:
 * create-react-app;
 * bootstrap + reactstrap;
 * redux-persistent;
+* redux-observable;
 * axios;
-* ....

 Application allowes:
 * to search for recipies by keyword (using spoonacular API);